Research

 We are interested in understanding how patterns form in active systems.
 The dynamic patterns observed in the actin cytoskeleton of the cell motivate our pursuit in this area.
 We use theoretical and computational models and collaborate with experimental groups to study such patterns in physical and biological systems.

-Topological defects arise spontaneously in various systems that we study.
-In this project, we investigate how topological defects behave in active systems and the consequences of their behavior.
-Currently, we are trying to understand how topological defects form patterns in active materials.
+Many of these patterns arise due to topological defects.
+Hence, we investigate how topological defects behave in active systems and the consequences of their behavior.
+Currently, we are trying to understand the mechanism of topological defect-driven pattern formation in active and biological materials.

 Molecular transport in biological systems